-There are over 300 species in the genus. he most familiar to most of us are the tall (at least 28 inches) bearded irises iris is the royal standard (fleur-de-lis) of France, and is also the symbol of Florence, Italy.
+There are over 300 species in the genus.
+The one most familiar to most of us is the tall (at least 28 inches) bearded iris.
+It’s the royal standard (fleur-de-lis) of France, and is also the symbol of Florence, Italy.

 These exotic-looking flowers have three large outer petals called “falls” and three inner upright petals called “standards.”
 The falls have beards or crests.
 Bearded iris are called this because of the soft hairs along the center of the falls.
 In crested iris, the hairs form a comb or ridge.
 Depending on where you live, your irises will flower in early-to-mid spring or early summer.
 Some, mostly hybrids of the bearded type, will bloom again in late summer.
 The photo below is of a re-blooming type:

 Irises Have Only a Few Needs, But they Do Need Those Things:

 - Irises need at least half a day (6 hours) of sun, and well-drained soil.
 Without enough sun, they won’t bloom.
 Bearded irises should not be shaded by taller flowers or shrubs.
 Because of this, they don’t make good understory plants; and they will do best in a special bed is reserved just for them.

 - They prefer fertile soil, with a neutral to slightly acidic pH.
 If your soil is very acidic, sweeten it with a bit of lime.
 The soil here in central Florida is on the alkaline side, so I have to increase the acidity of my soil.
 I do this by mulching around them with pine needles and used coffee grounds.

 - Irises are drought tolerant so, of course, they don’t like wet feet, which can lead to rot.
 Because of this, good drainage is very important for any drought tolerant plant.

 Planting Bearded Irises:

 The best time to plant irises is anytime between July and September.